wostzone/logger/README.md

 # WoST Hub Logger

+This is being changed into a general purpose event logger:
+* configurable as to what events to log
+  * configuration changes
+  * actions
+  * adding/removing users
+  * password changes
+  * auth failure
+* configure the topics to log
+* include sender ID, timestamp
+* content template to remove sensitive data

 Simple logger of messages on the hub message bus, intended for testing of plugins and things.